Framework Comparison

 Strengths

-Full model provider independence means you can route different agent tasks to different models based on cost, capability, and latency requirements.
-The graph-based orchestration gives you precise control over agent workflows.
-The active open-source community means rapid bug fixes, community extensions, and no single point of vendor failure.
+Full model provider independence — route different tasks to different models based on cost, capability, and latency.
+Graph-based orchestration with precise workflow control.
+Active community, rapid bug fixes, no single vendor failure point.

 Weaknesses